whxjsbsid/sg-hk-quant-bot/README.md

 A long-only quantitative trading bot built for the **SG vs HK University Web3 Quant Hackathon**.

-The bot uses **Binance BTC/USDT market data** to generate signals from a **VWAP mean reversion strategy**, then sends **mock market orders** to the **Roostoo mock exchange**.
+The system uses **Binance market data** to generate **VWAP mean reversion signals** and sends **mock market orders** to the **Roostoo mock exchange**.
+It now supports **multiple coins** in one portfolio, with **per-coin target allocations** such as BTC 25%, ETH 25%, and SOL 25%.

 ---

 ## 1. Project Overview

 ### Strategy summary
-This bot trades BTC using a **VWAP mean reversion strategy**.
-It looks for situations where price deviates below a rolling VWAP-based lower band, then enters long positions in anticipation of a reversion back toward fair value.
+This bot applies a **VWAP mean reversion strategy** across multiple crypto assets.
+It looks for situations where price falls sufficiently below a rolling VWAP-based lower band, enters long positions, and exits when price reverts upward, the signal weakens, or stop-loss protection is triggered.

 ### High-level idea
-This is a **long-only mean reversion** strategy.
+This is a **long-only multi-asset portfolio bot**.

 The core idea is:
-- when BTC price falls meaningfully below its recent VWAP range, it may be temporarily undervalued
+- detect coins that are temporarily trading below rolling VWAP-based fair value
-- the bot enters a long position when this deviation creates a bullish signal
+- enter long positions when a bullish mean reversion signal appears
-- the bot exits when the signal weakens, when price reaches an exit threshold, or when stop-loss protection is triggered
+- size each coin using its own **target portfolio allocation**
+- exit on signal reversal or stop loss
+- rebalance toward target size using top-up logic when needed

 ### Key features
 - VWAP-based long-only trading logic
+- Multi-coin portfolio support
-- Dynamic position sizing based on target portfolio allocation
+- Per-coin target allocation sizing
+- Shared cash pool across all configured markets
 - Stop-loss risk management
-- Position top-up logic when holdings are below target size
+- Top-up logic when holdings fall below target size
 - Runtime state persistence across restarts
 - Mock execution through Roostoo
 - Activity and trade logging for traceability
-- Backtesting support for evaluating performance on historical data
+- Multi-coin backtesting support

 ---